Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 Template    | Description
 :-----------|:------------------------------
-[Simple](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Simple)        | A csolution.yml template with a single `*.cproject.yml`.
+[Simple](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Simple)        | A csolution.yml template with a single cproject.yml.
-[Multicore](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Multicore)  | A csolution.yml template with multiple `*.cproject.yml` each targeting one processor of a multicore device.
+[Multicore](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Multicore)  | A csolution.yml template with multiuple cproject.yml each targeting one processor of a multicore device.
-[TrustZone](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/TrustZone)  | A csolution.yml template with a non-secure `*.cproject.yml` and an optional secure cproject.yml.
+[TrustZone](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/TrustZone)  | A csolution.yml template with a non-secure cproject.yml and an optional secure cproject.yml.
-[UnitTest](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/UnitTest)    | A csolution.yml template that shares one HAL `*.clayer.yml` with multiple `*.cproject.yml` files for unit testing.
+[UnitTest](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/UnitTest)    | A csolution.yml template that shares one HAL clayer.yml with multiple cproject.yml files for unit testing.

 To use these templates, copy the content of the folder to your own application folder.
 Then adapt the names accordingly and add missing information.